storagebit/lure/README.md

 - Report MDT and OST performance statistics

 ## Stuff I'm working on for the next release
-- clean up and streamline some code and evalute if more parallelzation is required
+- clean up and streamline some code and evaluate if more parallelization is required
-- add option/flag to run as backround process allowing the user to access the stats via web only
+- add option/flag to run as background process allowing the user to access the stats via web only
 - add capacity and inode ldiskfs consumption reporting

 ## A bit further out